 The Chickens coop is well and truly established at Booyong, we love having them there and so do our guests, they are such an important part of the rural experience.
-Like anything, we are constantly learning and Kristen has made some great recommendations for how we can improve the environment in the Chicken Coop.
+Like anything, we are constantly learning, and Kristen has made some great recommendations for how we can improve the environment in the Chicken Coop.

 We’re lucky to have had Bob build a lovely coop for our chickens.
 It certainly exceeds any regular expectations, with its brass door knobs, a timber deck that overlooks the dam, timber perches and it even has floral windows!
 Mesh has since been placed around the lowest area of the henhouse to keep snakes and rats out.

-Chickens are susceptible to red mites who eat chicken food and produce rapidly in the Summer months.
-Water and food containers should be rotated to keep clean and during summer months frozen water bottles can be added to their water containers to keep it cool as chickens don’t like to drink warm water.
+Chickens are susceptible to red mites who eat chicken food and reproduce rapidly in the Summer months.
+For this reason, water and food containers should be rotated to keep clean and during summer months frozen water bottles can be added to their water containers to keep it cool as chickens don’t like to drink warm water.

 We’ve done some research regarding what they eat and what they don’t.
 The chickens are still getting used to the food scraps we give them, but had no trouble with high protein pellets we purchased from the co-op.
 They also benefit from shell grit ad chicken pickings.
-The RSPCA say they eat almost anything, but what they can’t consume is rhubarb, avocado, onion, chocolate, garlic and any citrus fruits scraps should be broken or cut up into small pieces as chickens don’t have teeth..
+The RSPCA say they eat almost anything, but what they can’t consume is rhubarb, avocado, onion, chocolate, garlic and any citrus fruits.
+Scraps should be broken or cut up into small pieces as chickens don’t have teeth.
 They also mustn’t be fed lawn clippings, as they can go mouldy very quickly.